mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 touch .gitignore && echo "node_modules" >> .gitignore
 ```

 This command creates the _.gitignore_ file and adds _node_modules_ to it.
+(Again, you can do this manually if you prefer.)
 Now we are safe in the knowledge that our packages will not be committed.

 If we’re not committing these files, then how can we share our dependencies with other users?
 Well, this is where _package.json_ helps us.
 It tells us the name and version number of any dependencies we have installed.
 Anyone who clones or forks the project (including us, when we use it as a project starter!) can simply run `npm install` and all the associated dependencies will be fetched and downloaded from NPM!